sweet-security/intern-mint/README.md

 - `bstr` to add some type conversions, and the `Debug` and `Display` traits by using the [bstr](https://github.com/BurntSushi/bstr) crate - enabled by default
 - `serde` to add the `Serialize` and `Deserialize` traits provided by the [serde](https://github.com/serde-rs/serde) crate - disabled by default
 - `databuf` to add the `Encode` and `Decode` traits provided by the [databuf](https://github.com/nurmohammed840/databuf.rs) crate - disabled by default

+## Benchmarks

+In the [comparison](./benches/comparison.rs) benchmark `intern-mint` is compared to the crates [internment](https://crates.io/crates/internment) and [intern-arc](https://crates.io/crates/intern-arc).\
+The benchmark runs multi-threaded (one thread per available core) and uses per-thread standard's hash-maps to insert, modify, and get values using interned keys.

+On my machine (base model M4 MacBook Air), `intern-mint` performed 1.22x faster than `internment`, and 4.19x faster than `intern-arc`.

+`cargo bench` can be used to run the benchmark locally.